ribtoks/code-jamming/_posts/2013-03-10-emacs-24-2-with-python-and-c-bundle-for-windows.md

   - semantic
   - windows
 ---
-I&#8217;ve managed to put together some interesting things with Emacs for Windows.
+I've managed to put together some interesting things with Emacs for Windows.
 For now we have:

   * Emacs 24.2 for Windows
   * CEDET-1.1